 Households contain a lot of toxic substances that can harm a bird.
 This includes cigarette smoke, lead from rusting metal cages, aerosols, and smoke fumes from a stove or outdoor burner.

-Birds can be allegoric to many different things.
+Birds can be allergic to many different things.
 The allergic reaction can cause itchiness over the skin and cause the bird to scratch or pluck at its feather until it falls out and produces a dry bald patch on its body.
 Birds are commonly allergic to corn, wheat, rice, maize, or certain foreign household substances.

 If birds are fed a low-quality diet, they are prone to developing a range of different health and vitamin deficiency issues.
 Their skin will be itchy and unhealthy, and their feathers may become brittle and fall out more easily.

-Treating and Preventing Feather Plucking
+The 3 Ways of Treating & Preventing Feather Plucking

 Try and encourage your bird to eat a varied diet of seeds, nuts, pellets, and fresh fruit or vegetables.
 They should be fed a high-quality diet tailored to meet the dietary requirements of the specific bird that you keep.
 Avoid foods that cause allergies to your bird and try recommended foods provided by your avian veterinarian.

-Habitat and Enrichment
+2. Have a Suitable Habitat and Enrichment

 Ensure that the habitat is large enough to comfortably house the size and number of birds in the tank.
 You should provide enough toys for your bird to chew on and provide toys that provide mental stimulation like mirrors.
 Always keep social birds in pairs or groups and try to provide daily interaction to prevent boredom.

 Keep the cage away from droughts but ensure there is enough airflow.
 Clean the cage regularly and wipe up any water spillage from their bowl to prevent mold growth.